In Real Life

 - Deus Ex

-- The first game is infamous for its pistol which almost perfectly fits the trope description.
-This trope applies to your enemies as well as you in the harder difficulties; a mook can easily one-shot you with the pistol.
+- The first game is infamous for its pistol, which almost perfectly fits the trope description.
+This trope applies to your enemies as well as you in the harder difficulties: a mook can easily one-shot you with the pistol.
+This is especially so when combined with the Laser Sight upgrade, which in the unmodified game completely negates aim spread if it's not attached in tandem with a scope.

 - Deus Ex: Human Revolution continues the tradition by making a silenced pistol with a laser scope and armor-piercing mod one of the best weapons in the game.
 Then they went even further and added in a .357 Magnum revolver that can be upgraded to shoot explosive rounds.
 As many players found out (to their delight), those two weapons can easily carry you to the end of the game, using the silenced pistol for day-to-day wet work and saving the revolver's slightly-harder-to-find, more powerful ammo for boss fights and robots.

-- Empires Mod generally has such vast expanses that the scout's ability to zoom in remains actually decently useful, but the anti-infantry rifleman is almost completely made obsolete by the pistol available to every other class, it being capable of your basic Instant Kill Boom, Headshot and accurate to the pixel when crouching (for at least one shot every several seconds).
-Made worse by one of the game's very few aversions of Cosmetically Different Sides, in which only Brenodi forces have access to a burst-fire variant that is practically automatic in firerate.
+- The Empires Mod generally has such vast expanses that the scout's ability to zoom in remains decently useful, but the Anti-Infantry rifleman is almost completely made obsolete by the pistol available to every other class, it being capable of your basic Instant Kill Boom, Headshot! and accurate to the pixel when crouching (for at least one shot every several seconds).
+Made worse by one of the game's very few aversions of Cosmetically Different Sides, in which only Brenodi forces have access to a burst-fire variant that is practically automatic in fire rate.

-- First Encounter Assault Recon and the Vivendi expansions Extraction Point and Perseus Mandate have the Rakow AT-14.
-When used single, it's not much more than a backup gun, but when it's dual wielded, the pistol slot grants you more ammo capacity and damage output (both per bullet and per second) than the HV Penetrator, a mid-game precision gun which you'd be really hard-pressed to find ammo for and only has the upper hand in accuracy and rate of fire – even in those fields, its advantage is slight at best.
-The increase in the rate of fire that akimbo provides also has the advantage of the common "press fire once, shoot twice" aspect being completely averted; they're still semi-auto and single-shot.
-On top of that, two to five headshots will down ANY human enemy* , and it disperses Nightmares with one shot; and for situations where sheer damage-per-second is necessary, the pistols are perfect for it when combined with Slow-Mo actually increasing their rate of fire.
-Having dual AT-14s in your inventory is practically essential for the first game's last level.
+- The first game, First Encounter Assault Recon and its Vivendi-made expansions, Extraction Point and Perseus Mandate, have the Rakow AT-14.
+When used single, it's not much more than a backup gun, but when it's dual wielded, the pistol slot grants you more ammo capacity and damage output (both per bullet and per second) than the HV Penetrator, a mid-game precision/anti-armor gun which you'd be really hard-pressed to find ammo for and only has the upper hand in accuracy and rate of fire – even in those fields, its advantage is slight at best.
+The increase in the rate of fire that akimbo provides also has the advantage of the common "press fire once, shoot twice" aspect being completely averted; they're still semi-auto and single-shotnote .
+On top of that, two to five headshots will down any human enemy short of the absurdly durable Nightcrawler Elites from Perseus Mandate's endgame, and it disperses Nightmares with one shot; and for situations where sheer damage-per-second is necessary, the pistols are perfect for it when combined with Slow-Mo, since semi-automatic weapons like it actually fire faster in Slow-Mo.
+Having dual AT-14s in your inventory is practically essential for the first game's last level, which the game helpfully insures by stripping you of everything except a single pistol when the Nightmares really kick into overdrive.

-- For some reason, the same 9mm cartridges do more damage when fired from the Glock than when fired from the MP5 (this was changed in the sequel and in the Black Mesa Fan Remake).
+- For some reason, the same 9mm cartridges are more accurate and do more damage when fired from the Glock than when fired from the MP5 (this was changed in the sequel and in the Black Mesa Fan Remake).
 Also, the Glock is given the miraculous ability to be fired underwaternote .

-- The basic pistol in Saints Row 2 has ridiculous accuracy coupled with a decently generous 12-shot magazine and quick fire-rate to let the player easily headshot things to death from afar.
-The NR4 pistol was a bit slower in fire-rate but otherwise even further exemplified the trope since it was guaranteed to kill enemies in the head with one shot.
+- The basic VICE 9 pistol in Saints Row 2 has ridiculous accuracy coupled with a decently generous 12-shot magazine and quick fire-rate to let the player easily headshot things to death from afar.
+The NR4 pistol was a bit slower in fire-rate but otherwise even further exemplified the trope since it was guaranteed to kill enemies with one shot to the head.

 - A few examples in Halo: